150 Church Street,

 - Mar 19, 2009 — New Victoria news

 Provincial Cinematograph Theatres(PCT) opened the New Victoria Theatre in Church Street, Preston on 17th September 1928.

 The whole complex closed in September 1992 and the upper parts of the building remain unused in 2008.
-A nightclub operates from the former stalls/dance hall section.
+A nightclub operated from the former stalls/dance hall section.

 Just login to your account and subscribe to this theater.